om4r932/mcp-simple-arxiv-client/README.md

 This will start an interactive chat interface where you can ask questions about scientific papers.

+## Future updates

+This repository will change and will become a universal MCP client with multiple MCP servers support at the same time (maybe change it to a FastAPI-type client).
+Stay tuned !

 ## Credits

 Andy Brandt and his ArXiv server "mcp-simple-arxiv" : [Repository](https://github.com/andybrandt/mcp-simple-arxiv)